Bonndigital/bonnerblogs-analysis/README.md

 Afterwards you can experiment with the remaining scripts.
 I'll try to make sure that `run-workflow.sh` will always implement the most recent processing chain for the bonnerblogs dataset.

+You are **very welcome** to give feedback, code, pull requests, ideas and whatnot :)

 # License and disclaimer

 Work in progress.
 No guarantee for interface stability.